 Basically, this method is an improvement over [6] because it considers not only the Control Flow perspective, but also other events' attributes, identifying the ones that are relevant to the prediction of the remaining time.
-A process specialist could insert artificial attributes to events (for example, the workload of the resources, or the work in process), in order to improve the prediction.
+More attributes you have, more accurate the prediction should be.
+A process specialist could insert artificial attributes to events (for example, the workload of the resources, or the work in process), in order to further improve the prediction.
 However, an aspect somewhat ignored in predictions is the fact that the underlying process might change during time.
-As [9] reports, changes might induce one of the following drifts:
+As [8] reports, changes might induce one of the following drifts:

-• Recurring drifts: these ones refer to changes that happen in some moments of the year (seasonal influence) or some other recurring changes (for example, a financial process might change near the financial closure of the year).

-- Sudden drifts: these refer to big changes in the process: the "old" process cease to exist, while a "new" process starts to be applied. - Gradual drifts: these refer to a gradual shift from an "old" process to a "new" process.
+- Recurring drifts: these ones refer to changes that happen in some moments of the year (seasonal influence) or some other recurring changes (for example, a financial process might change near the financial closure of the year). - Sudden drifts: these refer to big changes in the process: the "old" process cease to exist, while a "new" process starts to be applied. - Gradual drifts: these refer to a gradual shift from an "old" process to a "new" process.
 This might be done to let the organizational resources learn the new process.